 Some of the tracing cases commenting on the weight to be given to a spouse's testimony involve purely conclusory statements by a spouse regarding character of property.
-Some of the cases involve the spouse's testimony alone without corroborating evidence.
+Some of the cases involve the spouse relating specific facts without corroborating evidence.
 Some of the cases involve testimony by a spouse that is corroborated by other information.
-This makes it hard to discern a uniform principle regarding a spouse's testimony regarding separate property.
+There is no uniformly-adopted principle regarding a spouse's testimony regarding separate property.
 It does appear that some of the appellate cases that reverse trial court findings of separate property have not scrupulously observed the dictates of appellate review of the sufficiency of the evidence.
 And some may have been inattentive to the proper disposition of the appeal (i.e. reverse and remand) when sustaining a factual sufficiency point.